Slave states and free states: Missouri Compromise

 Controversy over whether Missouri should be admitted as a slave state resulted in the Missouri Compromise of 1820, which specified that territory acquired in the Louisiana Purchase north of latitude 36° 30', which described most of Missouri's southern border, would, except for Missouri, become free states, and territory south of that line would become slave states.
 As part of the compromise, Maine, on August 19, 1821, was admitted as a free state.

 Texas and the Mexican Cession

-The admission of Texas in 1845 and the acquisition of the vast new Mexican Cession territories in 1848, after the Mexican–American War, created further north–south conflict.
-Mexico had outlawed slavery in 1829.
-Slavery became an issue only after Texas won its independence from Mexico in 1836.
-Although the settled portion of Texas was an area rich in cotton plantations and dependent on slave labor, the territory acquired in the Mountain West did not seem hospitable to cotton or slavery.
+The admission of Texas as a slave state in 1845 and the acquisition of the vast new Mexican Cession territories in 1848, after the Mexican–American War, created further north–south conflict.
+Anglo-American settlers brought slaves to Mexican Texas, and though Mexico outlawed slavery in most of its territories in 1829, Texas was granted an exemption.
+The settled portion of Texas was an area rich in cotton plantations and dependent on slave labor, while the territory acquired in the Mountain West did not seem hospitable to cotton or slavery.

 As part of the Compromise of 1850, California was admitted as a free state.
 After Oregon was admitted as a free state in 1859, there were no slave states on the Pacific coast.
 To avoid creating a free state majority in the Senate, California was forced to send one pro-slavery and one anti-slavery senator to Congress.